COA Brass & Percussion Faculty

 Amlung received his Doctor of Music degree in Brass Pedagogy from the Jacob's School of Music at Indiana University.
 He received his Master of Music degree in Trumpet Performance from Mannes College the New School for Music and a Bachelor of Music degree in Trumpet Performance from the School of Music at the University of Oklahoma.
 His primary teachers have included John Rommel, Vincent Penzarella, Karl Sievers, and William Adam.

-After high school, he continued his education at the Eastman School of Music.
-Additionally, Patrick gained valuable experience as an attendee of numerous international and regional horn symposiums, as well the Aspen Music Festival, Monteux School and Music Festival, American Horn Quartet Seminar, and Summer Brass Institute.
-His most influential horn instructors include Mark Houghton, Eli Epstein, Julie Landsman, David Wakefield, Phil Munds, and Jeff Powers.
+After high school, Patrick continued his education at the Eastman School of Music in Rochester, New York.
+Additionally, he attended the Aspen Music Festival, Monteux School and Music Festival, American Horn Quartet Seminar, and Summer Brass Institute.
+His most influential horn instructors during this time include Mark Houghton, Eli Epstein, Julie Landsman, David Wakefield, and Phil Munds.

 Robert Lee Tucker has a Bachelor of Music from Hardin-Simmons University, a Master of Music from University of Cincinnati, a Doctor of Philosophy from Texas Tech University, and a Master of Business Administration from Howard Payne University.
 An original member of the Texas Baptist All-State Choir, many years later he had the fortune of directing the band for that organization.
 Prior to accepting the position of Director of Bands at Howard Payne University, Tucker taught horn and music education at McNeese State University in Lake Charles, Louisiana.
 He then taught public schools in the award-winning Stanton Band program in Stanton, Texas.
 While at Hardin-Simmons as a student he played in the band, Cowboy Band, sang in the choir, performed with the Abilene Philharmonic and the college orchestra.